Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 As discussed above, there are three ways to dispose of your crypto assets that trigger capital gains taxes.
 Let’s look at them in detail.

 • Selling Crypto- You are taxed on your capital gains when you sell your crypto for fiat currency.
-For instance, if you buy BTC for $1000 and then after eight months sell it for $1200, a short-term capital gain of $200 is applicable.
+For instance, if you buy BTC for $1000 and then after eight months sell it for $1200, a short-term capital gains tax is applicable on your profit of $200.
 The same applies even if the transaction falls under the long-term capital gains category.

 • Trading One Crypto For Another- This event is triggered when you exchange one crypto for another crypto asset.
 For example, if you buy BTC for $1000 and when it reaches $1200, you exchange it for ETH, the capital gains of $200 on your BTC is taxable.